George Stephenson

 Crown Street Station, Liverpool.

-This station and Liverpool Road Station in Manchester were the world’s first inter-city passenger stations and they both opened on the 15 September 1830.
+This station and Liverpool Road Station in Manchester were the world’s first inter-city passenger stations and they both opened on the 15 Sep 1830.

-Crown Street Station was closed to passenger services on the 15 August 1836 to be replaced by Lime Street Station but remained open for freight services until 1972.
+Crown Street Station was closed to passenger services on the 15 Aug 1836 to be replaced by Lime Street Station but remained open for freight services until 1972.

-Replacement Edge Hill Station, 1836.
+The replacement Edge Hill Station, 1836.

 View looking westwards towards Lime Street Tunnel.

-Original Edge Hill Station and Moorish Arch at the bottom of Cavendish Cutting (aka Edge Hill Cutting), Liverpool.
+The original Edge Hill Station and Moorish Arch at the bottom of Cavendish Cutting (aka Edge Hill Cutting), Liverpool.

 From right to left the three tunnels in the background are: Crown Street Tunnel (aka Stephenson's Tunnel, 1830) to Crown Street Station; Wapping Tunnel (1830) to Wapping Goods Station; and a storage recess.

-Bottom of Cavendish Cutting, 1930s.
+The bottom of Cavendish Cutting, 1930s.

-Crown Street Tunnel on the right is 291 yards long, Wapping Tunnel in the centre is 1¼ miles long and the additional goods tunnel on the left is 125 yards long.
+Crown Street Tunnel on the right is 291-yards long, Wapping Tunnel in the centre is 1¼-miles long and the additional goods tunnel on the left is 125-yards long.
 The latter was driven through the original storage recess in 1846.

 Olive Mount Cutting near Edge Hill.